flatironinstitute/mountainsort5/docs/scheme2.md

 How to sample the training data.
 If 'initial', then the first training_duration_sec of the recording will be used.
 If 'uniform', then the training data will be sampled uniformly in 10-second chunks from the recording.

+**classification_chunk_sec**

+Amount of data (in seconds) loaded into memory at a time during the extraction / classification step of scheme 2

 ## Algorithm

 **Phase 1.** First, a subset of the recording is extracted for training, according to the `training_duration_sec` and `training_recording_sampling_mode` parameters.
 Then, scheme 1 detection and clustering is performed on this training subset.